Projects

 Ideation

-We met as a team to do some brainstorming and then independently developed some of these ideas into low fidelity prototypes.
 We ended up taking a few pieces of these prototypes and combining them for a “build your own sign” educational kit with a suite of new water quality signage.
 The goal is to teach community members about water, how to interpret signage and how to treat and transport their water.
-This is done by walking participants through creating a sign for water quality testing at a water source.
+The kit walks through creating a sign for water quality testing at a water source.

 User Testing

 We tested our designs with a few groups of PATH employees, both in Uganda and in Seattle.
-In person testing included simulating the educational activity so that the testers could get a sense of how it would play out.
+In-person testing included simulating the educational activity so that the testers could get a sense of how it would play out.
 The following are the biggest takeaways from our testing:

 The prototype concept was confusing for testers at first, but when explained, they generally felt it would be effective.
 Testers especially thought the educational program could be helpful with children.